 Building new space will allow the college to provide additional opportunities for residents of Greene and surrounding counties to earn college degrees and certificates.
 The college's current programs in nursing, respiratory care and the police academy are at their maximum enrollment due to space limitations.
 The only way to grow programs and add new ones is to create new labs and classroom space.
 Below are programs that will be added or expanded at the Greeneville/Greene County Campus as a result of the new space.

 Walters State is proposing a new Associate of Applied Science Degree in Occupational Therapist Assistant (OTA).
-There are only two OTA programs in the state, none of which are located in the WSCC service area, and the closest program is located 100 miles from the college.
 There is a projected national increase in occupational therapist assistant jobs of over 30% by 2018, based on 2009 data as reported by the Bureau of Labor Statistics.
 OTAs generally work in rehabilitation, home health, long-term care, and educational settings.

 Walters State is planning to expand its current Associate of Applied Science degree program in Physical Therapist Assistant (PTA) to the Greeneville/Greene County Campus.
 There are no PTA programs in Tennessee east of Morristown.
 There is a projected state increase in physical therapist assistant jobs of over 30% by 2018, based on 2009 data as reported in Allied Health in Tennessee: A Supply and Demand Study 2010 (MTSU Center for Health and Human Services).
 The Bureau of Labor Statistics projects a national increase of 35%.
 PTAs generally work in rehabilitation, home health, long-term care, acute care, and educational settings.
 This program and the proposed new OTA program will complement each other and act as an attractor for students.